opusaha/opusaha/README.md

 I am working as a web developer from last 1.3 years.
 I love to create and maintain websites.
 I always try to learn something new.
 I love to solve real world problems.
 I created more then 15 website for my clients.
 I pride myself of doing quality work and maintaining excelient communications.

-Skills: Laravel / PHP / REACT / JS / HTML / CSS /MySQL
+Skills: Laravel / PHP / REACT / JS / HTML / CSS / MySQL

 - 🔭 I’m currently working on Fiver.com
 - 🌱 I’m currently learning JavaScript